Visiting Schools? Keep these TWO things in mind.

 It’s finally here!
 The first day of school is finally here!
 After I dropped my kids off at school on their first day, I stopped by snazzy Houston eatery Snooze and had an amazing breakfast and an even more amazing mimosa.
 What?!?
 I was celebrating!

 But now that the first day high is simmering, I’m working on doing one of the most important things I’ll do all year: sending that first email to my child’s teacher.
-There are tons of studies that show the strength of the parent/teacher relationship directly correlates to a student’s success.
+Tons of studies show the strength of the parent/teacher relationship directly correlates to a student’s success.
 And since I believe that my child’s teacher is my partner, my co-parent, my teammate, it’s important that I send that message right away.
 Every email I’ll send this year will follow a 4-part formula:

 Express their value + state the purpose of my email + makes the ask + sets the time parameters

-Here’s the email I’ll be sending to my child’s teacher(s).
 (Hint, hint: Copy, tweak, paste and send to your child’s teacher too!)

 {insert teacher’s name},